 At Lincoln UTC each student has an entitlement to receive a comprehensive Careers Education, Information, Advice and Guidance (CEIAG) programme delivered by experienced and enthusiastic teaching staff.
 The CEIAG programme is supported by a number of partners that include Siemens, The University of Lincoln, parents and the local business community.
 Students themselves are central to an effective programme and other professionals including industry leaders, teachers and independent, impartial careers advisers also make a vital contribution to ensuring that students develop the skills toolkit they need to make well-informed realistic decisions that will enable them to achieve their full potential in the future.

-The underpinning ethos of Lincoln UTC is to prepare students for the current and emerging demands of employers within the region.
-A high class careers service is relevant to both the service users and the labour market it inhabits.
+The underpinning ethos of Lincoln UTC is to prepare students for the current and emerging demands of employers both within this region and nationally.
+A quality careers service is relevant to both the service users and the labour market it inhabits.
 Lincoln UTC fulfills this in our unique educational offer, and the UTC careers service is the keystone for Lincoln UTC vision of 100% employment, education or training (EET) for our students.

 Lincoln UTC careers advice and guidance is led by the Vice Principal.
-The careers service at Lincoln UTC combines professionally trained careers advisers with professional business networking and relationship building skills to co-ordinate a multifaceted, flexible, world class service.
-Students in all year groups participate in activities that will inform their career choices in the future and as part of the careers curriculum.
+The careers service at Lincoln UTC combines professionally trained careers advisers with professional business networking and relationship building skills to co-ordinate a multifaceted and flexible service for all.
+Students in each year group participate in activities that will inform their career choices in the future and as part of the careers curriculum.

 Lincoln UTC careers education believes it is possible to create a unique educational and industrial dialogue resulting in 100% employment education and training for all Lincoln UTC students.